zikriyeurkmezcengiz/ai-agents-for-beginners/04-tool-use/README.md

       messages.append(response_message)

       print("Model's response:")

       print(response_message)

     ```

-    ```python
+    ```bash
     Model's response:
     ChatCompletionMessage(content=None, role='assistant', function_call=None, tool_calls=[ChatCompletionMessageToolCall(id='call_pOsKdUlqvdyttYB67MOj434b', function=Function(arguments='{"location":"San Francisco"}', name='get_current_time'), type='function')])
     ```

-    Whats important to note is that a function/tool call is what is returned, **not** the final answer to the question.
-As mentioned earlier, the LLM returns the name of the function it's selected for the     task, and the arguments that will the passed to it.
+- **The function code required to carry out the task:**

-3. **The function code required to carry out the task:** Now that the LLM has chosen which function needs to be run the code that carries out the task needs to be implemented and executed.
+    Now that the LLM has chosen which function needs to be run the code that carries out the task needs to be implemented and executed.
-   In Python for the above example we could implement the function in this way.
+    We can implement the code to get the current time in Python.
+We will also need to write the code to extract the name and arguments from the response_message to get the final result.

     ```python
       def get_current_time(location):
         """Get the current time for a given location""" print(f"get_current_time called with location: {location}")